 Direction Arrows Confused

-Pat reports that something really strange has happened with one of her Word documents.
+Pat reports that something really strange has happened with one of her documents.
 For some reason, the arrow keys have become confused.
-Pressing the left arrow moves the cursor right, while right goes left.
-Similarly, pressing the up arrow moves the cursor down and the down arrow moves it up.
+Pressing the Left Arrow moves the cursor right, while the Right Arrow goes left.
+Pat wonders why this would be happening all of a sudden and how she can fix it.

-If this behavior is evident in only a single document, then there are only a limited number of reasons as to why it could be happening.
+If it is a language issue, then Word is functioning just as it should.
+If it is not a language issue and the issue is with the single document, then there are only a limited number of reasons as to why it could be happening.
 The first thing to check is whether there are any macros associated with the document.
 It could be that the macros redefine the behavior of the arrow keys.
 If that is the case, then you can delete or edit the macros to make the behavior change.

 The other possible cause is that the document is corrupted in some manner.
 Corrupt documents can display all sorts of strange behaviors, including keyboard quirks.
 If you suspect this is the case, then you'll need to go through some rather standard steps for dealing with corrupt documents.
-(How you handle corrupt documents has been discussed in other issues of WordTips.)
+This WordTip can help in that regard:

 Author Bio